WoCha-FR/jeedom-domutils/docs/en_US/index_beta.md

 - Install the dependencies
 - Start the daemon

+## Configuration

+### Configuration parameters :
+- **Topic racine** : Root subject that Jeedom must listen to
+- **APIKey Meteo France** : API key provided by the portal-api.meteofrance.fr website

+#### How to create my API Key

+- Start by creating an account as shown [here](https://portail-api.meteofrance.fr/authenticationendpoint/aide.do#create-count)
+- Get your API Key by following these [steps](https://portail-api.meteofrance.fr/authenticationendpoint/aide.do#logic-schema)

 ## Equipment configuration

-Pushover2 equipment configuration is accessible from the Plugins → Organization menu.
+mqttDomutils equipment configuration is accessible from the Plugins → Organization menu.

 ### Default equipment